ajitsingh98/Data-Science-Interview-Questions-Answers/machine_learning_fundamentals.md

     *k-Fold Cross-Validation*

-    This approach involves randomly dividing the set of observations into $k $ groups, or folds, of approximately equal size.
-The first fold is treated as a validation set, and the method is fit on the remaining$k − 1 $ folds.
-The mean squared error,$ MSE_1 $, is then computed on the observations in the held-out fold.
+    This approach involves randomly dividing the set of observations into $k$ groups, or folds, of approximately equal size.
+The first fold is treated as a validation set, and the method is fit on the remaining $k − 1$ folds.
+The mean squared error, $MSE_1$, is then computed on the observations in the held-out fold.
 This procedure is repeated k times; each time, a different group of observations is treated as a validation set.
 This process results in$ k $estimates of the test error,$ MSE_1, MSE_2, . . . , MSE_k$.
 The k-fold CV estimate is computed by averaging these values.

 $$